dgestep/big-code-bang/README.md

 ### Checkstyle
 _config/checkstyle/proj-checkstyle.xml_

-Checkstyle is a static code analysis tool used in software development for checking if Java source code complies with coding rules.
+Checkstyle is a static code analysis tool used in software development for checking if source code complies with coding rules.
 The generated code conforms to the checkstyle rules defined in the _config/checkstyle/proj-checkstyle .xml_ file.
 The Gradle build script invokes the checkstyle rules when building the WAR file.
-If the source code violates any checkstyle rules then the build will fail.
+If any source code violates a checkstyle rule then the build will fail.

 You can run this task manually by executing this command: